VadymV/BOB/README.md

 are on the frontier of technological advances and novel applications will help us to better understand human needs, behaviour, and decision making.

 Stay tuned 🤓 for the updates.
-The next update is scheduled for **21.04.2024** ⏲️.
+The next update is postponed to **28.04.2024** ⏲️.
-I will show how to train and serve the models on GKE.
+I will show how to train and serve the models on GKE using Kubeflow.

 ----